Choonholic/ChzzkDownloader/doc/chzzk_launcher_manual.md

 If a channel from the loaded list already exists in the current list, it will be automatically recognized and handled accordingly.

 ## Refreshing List
-To refresh the list, click the ☰ icon, and choose `Refresh`.
+To refresh the list immediately, click the ☰ icon, and choose `Refresh`.

 ## Loading the Channel List at Startup Automatically
 If you frequently manage a fixed set of channels, manually loading the list each time can become tedious.
 By enabling the following setting, the specified channel list will be automatically loaded at startup.